NYS Aid to Native Americans

 If funding is available, eligible students may receive aid for summer course work.
 Any aid a student receives for summer school study is deducted from the student's maximum entitlement for four years of full-time college study.

-Applications must be postmarked by July 15 for the fall semester, by December 31 for the spring semester, and by May 20 for the summer session.
+Applications must be postmarked by July 16 for the fall semester, by January 4 for the spring semester, and by May 20 for the summer session (pending funding availability).
 There are no fees for submitting an application.
 Students must apply for each semester (not annually).

 Specific eligibility criteria, information and applications can be found at the New York State Education Department, Native American Education Unit.